 Aroma: 7 – While the smell is not offensive, it’s not bringing enough to the table.

-Manliness: 8.5 – You can see below, but I do like that there’s very little wank here, and in truth it really does make a fine Martini.
-Add in the cut of the bottle, and the fact any discerning gentlemen enjoys having this in stock – it certainly has the manliness factor down.
+Honesty: 8.5 – You can see below, but I do like that there’s very little wank here, and in truth it really does make a fine Martini.
+Add in the cut of the bottle, and the fact any discerning gentlemen enjoys having this in stock – it certainly has the classy factor down.

 On the Rocks: 6.5 – Honestly I was hoping more here, as I’d like to have a good rocks gin, but sadly that little bit of Vermouth or bitters really brings it out more